lillee93/Arch_Task/README.md

 The architecture prompt is intentionally strict and checkable:

-- Answer ONLY using the `EVIDENCE` block
+- Answer only using the `EVIDENCE` block
 - Reference evidence IDs exactly (e.g., `CYCLE_k`, `EDGE_k`, `MAGNET_k`, `OVERSIZED_k`)
 - Copy file paths verbatim from `*_FILES` evidence lines
 - Produce exactly one response following the required headings/format